 Can you read it right now?
 Yes!
 This omnibus will primarily be a collection of three paperbacks – Wolverine by Hama & Silvestri Vol. 1 and Vol. 2 and Weapon X Unbound.
 Unfortunately, only six issues of this run are on Marvel Unlimited at the moment.

-There have always been two kinds of Wolverine runs – ones where he is adjacent to the X-Men being a superhero, and others where he’s entirely off on his own.
+There have always been two kinds of Wolverine runs – ones where he works adjacent to the X-Men being a superhero, and others where he’s entirely off on his own.

-This initial two-year burst of Larry Hama’s lengthy run as writer has both.
+This initial two-year burst of Larry Hama’s lengthy run as writer is unusual because it contains both.
 The stories feel a little insubstantial today after 25 more years of Wolverine adventures and revelations, but some of the beats of these stories set the tone for Wolverine (and the shattered memories of his past) for years to come.

-This run doesn’t start all that differently from what came before – Wolverine as Patch is ambushed in a Madripoor bar and is abducted by his attackers, which winds up as bloody as you might expect.
-It’s as much of a piece with the prior run, as if Hama was feeling tentative about taking the book in a new direction.
+This run doesn’t start all that differently from what came before.
+Wolverine (as Patch, his “as obvious as Clark Kent” disguise) is ambushed in a Madripoor bar and abducted by his attackers.
+That winds up as bloody as you might expect.
+It’s of a piece with the prior run, as if Hama was feeling tentative about taking the book in a new direction.

-That quickly changes with the next arc, with Hama cross-cutting the present day Wolverine (in costume!) with his sparse memories of a pre-WWII adventure as he is stalked by Lady Deathstrike and gains the pint-sized android sidekick Elsie Dee.
-The thread of Elsie Dee continues for the next 10 issues, which also see Sabretooth return and appearances from Storm, Jubilee, Cable, and Nick Fury.
+That quickly changes with the next arc, with Hama cross-cutting the present day Wolverine (in costume!) with his sparse memories of a pre-WWII adventure while he is stalked by Lady Deathstrike.
+He also gains the pint-sized android sidekick Elsie Dee.
+The thread of Elsie Dee continues for the next 10 issues, which also see Sabretooth return and appearances from Storm, Cable, Nick Fury, and Jubilee.

-People often forget that this run is where a lot of Jubilee’s early characterization was drawn, along with the pre-260 issues of Uncanny X-Men.
-Her sidekicking with Wolverine was already well-established by the time X-Men relaunched in 1991 and she was shipped of to Generation X three years later.
+People often forget that this run is where a lot of Jubilee’s early characterization was established.
+She really wasn’t in all that many issues of Uncanny X-Men, and when she was it was in this same Wolverine side-kick role (as in the “Acts of Vengeance” arc).
+After this, she was more of a footnote to the team when X-Men relaunched in 1991, and she was shipped of to Generation X three years later without many significant stories under her belt.

-From there, the run detours to provide an ostensible sequel to the then-recent Weapon X saga in Marvel Comics Presents.
-This instance of Wolverine digging around in his past and probing his memories seems altogether quaint knowing what we know (and have retconned) today, but I recall at the time it was full of spine-tingling hints at Wolverine’s true past – plus, it returned him to his original pre-Phoenix Saga costume!
+Next, the run detours to provide an ostensible sequel to the then-recent Weapon X saga in Marvel Comics Presents.
+This instance of Wolverine digging around in his past and probing his memories seems quaint when re-read in the modern day knowing what we know (and have retconned) above his history.
+But, at the time it was full of spine-tingling hints at Wolverine’s true past!
+Plus, it returned him to his original pre-Phoenix Saga costume!

 If the revelations of the story have lost some luster over the years, the thrill of seeing Wolverine alongside Xavier, Jean Grey, Cyclops, and Mystique in their full Lee-era regalia has not worn off.